HDB Income Ceiling 2026: BTO, Resale, EC & Singles

 2. Time variable bonuses.
 Some couples receive their full bonus in March; their 12-month income from April–March could be lower than their 12-month income from Jan–Dec.
 Apply for an exercise where the assessment window favours you.

 3. Reduce essential occupiers.
-If your parent's income is being added because they're listed as essential occupier, consider whether they truly need to be (e.g. for the Multi-Generation Priority Scheme grant).
+If your parent's income is being added because they're listed as essential occupier, consider whether they truly need to be (e.g. for the Family Care Scheme (Joint Balloting) — which from July 2025 replaced the older Married Child Priority Scheme, Senior Priority Scheme and Multi-Generation Priority Scheme).

 4. Switch from BTO to resale.
 No income ceiling on the flat itself if you self-finance with a bank loan (you forfeit grants and the HDB Concessionary Loan, but can still buy).